Department of International Studies

 Interdisciplinary learning

-We study global issues from diverse fields related to culture, economics, and politics.
-Even if you enroll without specifying a concentration, you can customize your studies to suit your interests and future aspirations.
-A combined approach is also possible, such as considering regional development from a multicultural perspective, or studying environmental protection from the perspective of legal systems.
-Learning that focuses on a specific world region is another feature of our program.
+Students learn about global issues from diverse fields related to culture, economics, and politics.
+In their first year, they cover a wide range of basic topics, during which time they can tailor their curriculum according to their own interests.
+A combined approach is also possible, such as considering regional development from the perspective of multicultural coexistence, or studying environmental protection from the perspective of legal systems.
+Regional research focusing on various parts of the world is another distinctive feature of the learning we offer.

 Point 03